vertica/VerticaPy/docs/source/examples_business_movies.rst

     vp.connect("VerticaDSN")

-Let's  create a new schema and assign the data to a ``vDataFrame`` object.
+Let's  create a new schema and assign the data to a :py:mod:`vDataFrame` object.

 .. code-block:: ipython